Last Updated: December 11, 2024

 • The names and addresses of each organizer

-• The name of at least one of the LLC organizers (the person or persons drafting the document)
+• The name and complete address of each of the LLC organizers (the person or persons drafting the document)

 • The preferred effective date (if you don’t want your paperwork to take effect immediately, you can delay it up to 90 days)